The Swift Effect: What Brands Can Learn from Taylor Swift

-You can also manage your Instagram account from within the platform, creating albums, and liking and commenting other posts.
+You can also manage your Instagram account from within the platform, creating albums, and liking and commenting on other posts.

 While the report isn’t exactly comprehensive, it does a few things well.

-The focus is on picking out a few metrics and posts to compare them with your average, helping you to identify any patterns and themes.
-You can refresh the report every 24 hours, allowing you check how newer posts perform against the average.
+The focus is on picking out a few metrics and posts to compare them with your average, helping you identify any patterns and themes.
+You can refresh the report every 24 hours, allowing you to check how newer posts perform against the average.

 The times you have posted over the last month are shown on a graph, and the best day and time to post is displayed, including details of how much more engagement that time receives compared to your average.